McDonnell Douglas F/A-18A

 seat

 In the inscribed panels of the flaps and ailerons with a soft pencil some lines were drawn for weathering.
 Canopy was installed after the cockpit and seat got some extra details.
-Seat got some straps made from tape slices.
+Seat from the kit looks OK and got some straps made from tape slices.

 marker